bkochanowski/ToDoMobileApp/README.md

     7) It is possible to make an APK package for android, via Buildozer project.
 Step-by-step tutorial is available here: https://buildozer.readthedocs.io/en/latest/installation.html#targeting-android Be advised that buildozer project works under Linux distributions only.
-It was tested on Windows 10 WSL on Ubuntu 20.04 distribution
+It was tested on Windows10 WSL on Ubuntu 20.04 distribution

 # 2. Basic description: